data-apis/scipy-2023-presentation/paper.rst

    In this paper, we first introduce the Consortium for Python Data API standards and define the scope of the array API standard.
-We then discuss the current status of standardization and associated tooling (including a library-independent test suite and compatibility layer).
+We then discuss the current status of standardization and associated tooling (including a test suite and compatibility layer).
 We conclude by outlining plans for future work.

 .. class:: keywords